-4. PROBA2 Observations (24 Jun 2013 - 30 Jun 2013) Solar Activity Solar (flaring) activity was very low to low this week.
-A new set of sunspot groups emerged around the East limb, but not much activity has been seen.
+Solar Activity Solar (flaring) activity was low to moderate this week.
+A new cluster of sunspot groups emerged from behind the East limb, and was relatively active with many small flares and frequent localized flows.
+Several CMEs originated from these active regions.
+Most of the larger-scale activity, such as the one M-class flare (M1.5 at 07:08UT on Wednesday 3 July from active region NOAA 1787) occurred around the middle of the week.
 In order to view the activity of this week in more detail, we suggest to go to the following website from which all the daily (normal and difference) movies can be accessed: http://proba2.oma.be/ssa.
 This page also lists the recorded flaring events.